 These balanced ETFs are similar, but do have differences when it comes to distributions, fees (MERs), and overall holdings.
 If you're looking at purchasing a strong ETF here in Canada, you're on the right track.
 Lets dig into the similarities, differences, and overall landscapes of the two funds, starting with VGRO.

 |$2 per $1000

 VGRO vs XGRO - Lets look at the Vanguard Growth ETF Portfolio VGRO first

-The Vanguard Growth ETF Portfolio debuted on the Toronto Stock Exchange on January 25, 2018.
-It has over $3.2B in assets under management at the time of writing and the purpose of the fund is to give Canadians exposure to an 80% equity, 20% fixed income portfolio to reduce overall volatility while still driving strong returns.
+The Vanguard Growth ETF Portfolio debuted on the Toronto Stock Exchange with an inception date of January 25, 2018.
+The asset allocation ETF has over $3.6B in assets under management at the time of writing and the purpose of the fund is to give Canadians exposure to an 80% equity, 20% fixed income portfolio to reduce overall volatility while still driving strong returns.

 In order to see what the overall impact of fixed income is inside of the ETF, we can look to compare VGRO vs VEQT.
 VEQT is a similar fund, except that it is 100% equities, it does not include the fixed income portion.